lara-isak/google-homepage/README.md

 # google-into-google

-Google Homepage deconstructed and rebuilt from scratch with a few easter eggs add just for the fun of it. :mag:
+Google Homepage deconstructed and rebuilt from scratch with a few easter eggs added just for the fun of it. :mag:

 You can check out the page [here](https://lara-isak.github.io/google-into-google/).